Success is thrilling.

 Months 12: Peak Preparation + Final Weak Area Elimination

-Goal: Maintain readiness.
+Goal: Maintain mental preparedness.
 Protect health and sleep.
 Build exam confidence.

 Do not attempt new practice content in the final two weeks.
-Use this window for quick revision with Smart Interactive Notes for high-weightage chapters, one-click concept refreshes on your most frequently missed topics, and a re-practice of your error lists and bookmark lists.
+Use this window for quick revision with your notes for high-weightage chapters, and a re-practice of your error lists.

 Attempt no more than one mock test per week in this final phase.
 Maintain rhythm without over-testing.